 Undergraduate Research Assistants:

-Jasmine Cox is a sophomore pursuing a B.S. of Electrical Engineering at Boise State University.
-She is currently an LSAMP scholar and financial officer of National Society of Black Engineers, Boise State chapter.
-Her research focuses on using inkjet printing as a method of creating circuits in flexible and printed electronics.
+Jasmine Cox is a sophomore pursuing a B.S. degree in Electrical Engineering at Boise State University.
+She is currently an undergraduate researcher and financial officer of National Society of Black Engineers, Boise State chapter.
+Her research focuses on using additive manufacturing as a method of creating circuits in flexible and printed electronics.

 Amanda White is a junior pursuing a B.S. in Mechanical Engineering with a minor in Applied Mathematics and Japanese Studies at Boise State University.
 She is a Louis Stokes Alliances for Minority Participation (LSAMP) Scholar as well as the treasurer, and former Conference Chair, of the Boise State Society of Hispanic Professional Engineers Chapter.
 She received the Engineering Research and Retention Undergraduate Research Award sponsored by the NASA Idaho Space Grant Consortium under which her research focuses on using aerosol jet printing to develop capacitive strain gauges for flexible materials.